Mohamed Rabie Hrimat

-Mohamed Rabie Hrimat (محمد ربيع حريمات; born 7 August 1994) is a Moroccan professional footballer who plays as an attacking midfielder and captains both AS FAR and the Morocco A' national football team.
+Mohamed Rabie Hrimat (محمد ربيع حريمات; born 7 August 1994) is a Moroccan professional footballer who plays as an Defensive midfielder for the Morocco national team.

+Hrimat represented the nation at the 2024 African Nations Championship and the 2025 FIFA Arab Cup.

 Club career

 Hrimat came through the youth system at FUS Rabat, making his senior debut in the 2014–15 season.
 He played one league match before being loaned to Union de Salé in the Moroccan second division for the 2015–16 season.

 Returning to FUS Rabat, he made thirteen appearances in the 2017–18 season, helping the club to a fourth-place league finish.
 In the 2018 Moroccan Throne Cup, the team was eliminated in the round of 16 by Difaâ Hassani El Jadidi.

 On 13 September 2019, Hrimat signed a two-year contract with Kénitra AC, where he made fourteen appearances in the second division.

 On 22 November 2020, he joined AS FAR on a three-year deal.
 On 14 May 2022, he won the Moroccan Throne Cup after a 3–0 victory over Moghreb Tétouan at the Adrar Stadium in Agadir.